 This allows you to more easily stay below your carb threshold and can provide various health benefits. not only is fiber associated with better heart health and digestion, but it also tends to be packaged in many naturally nutritious foods.

-How to Shop for Keto Approved Foods
+How to Shop for Keto-Approved Foods

 The easiest way to tell if something fits into your ketogenic diet is by checking the nutrition label.
-For packaged foods, check the nutrition facts for the serving size, calories, macros, and keep an eye out for key nutrients - is this product a good source of any essential vitamins and minerals?
+For packaged foods, check the nutrition facts for the serving size, calories, and macros, and keep an eye out for key nutrients - is this product a good source of any essential vitamins and minerals?
 Is it high in sodium?

 Remember to look for net carb counts not just total carbs!